pagkly/Zed/Investopedia/Investing/Enterprise Value – EV.md

 # Enterprise Value – EV Definition

 > ## Excerpt
 > Enterprise value (EV) is a measure of a company's total value, often used as a comprehensive alternative to equity market capitalization.
-EV includes in its calculation the market capitalization of a company but also short-term and long-term debt as well as any cash on the company's balance sheet.
+EV includes in its calculation the market capitalization of a company but also short-term and long-term debt as well as any cash on the company's [[Balance Sheet]].

 ---
 ## What Is Enterprise Value – EV?

 Enterprise value (EV) is a measure of a company's total value, often used as a more comprehensive alternative to [equity market capitalization](https://www.investopedia.com/terms/e/emc.asp).
-EV includes in its calculation the market capitalization of a company but also short-term and long-term debt as well as any cash on the company's balance sheet.
+EV includes in its calculation the market capitalization of a company but also short-term and long-term debt as well as any cash on the company's [[Balance Sheet]].
 Enterprise value is a popular metric used to value a company for a potential takeover.

 ### Key Takeaways

 -   Enterprise value (EV) is a measure of a company's total value, often used as a more comprehensive alternative to equity market capitalization.
--   Enterprise value includes in its calculation the market capitalization of a company but also short-term and long-term debt as well as any cash on the company's balance sheet.
+-   Enterprise value includes in its calculation the market capitalization of a company but also short-term and long-term debt as well as any cash on the company's [[Balance Sheet]].
 -   Enterprise value is used as the basis for many financial ratios that measure the performance of a company.

 #### Introduction To Enterprise Value